Lauri Love Ruling 'Sets Precedent' For Trying Hacking Suspects in UK - Slashdot

 How are you enjoying your retirement?

+Other nations should remember that "Shores of Tripoli" and "Halls of Montezuma" part of a hymn.

+The USA will come looking and its well funded legal system is always on the job.

 Avoid the USA for the time being.
-(Score:2, Interesting)
+(Score:1, Interesting)

 As a citizen I am scared to be in America at the moment.
 The current leadership hard line approach to nearly everything with little to no thinking of any ethical ramification.
 With laws (such as the recent Tax bill) designed to punish states who didn't vote for the current leadership majority.